er0080/Crowcoin/roadmap/README.md

 12
 .FIRST

-The RVN used to issue assets will be sent to a burn address, which will reduce the amount of RVN available.
+The CROW used to issue assets will be sent to a burn address, which will reduce the amount of CROW available.

-Asset transfers require the standard RVN transaction fees for transfer from one address to another.
+Asset transfers require the standard CROW transaction fees for transfer from one address to another.

 #### Metadata